GelilaK12/Food-Emissions-High-Impact-Classification/README.md

 - Focus on building reliable and interpretable models while demonstrating strong workflow management, feature analysis, and evaluation.

-- Models progress from simple linear regression to logistic regression, random forest, and XGBoost to compare additive, nonlinear, and boosted approaches.
+- Models progress from linear regression to logistic regression, random forest, XGBoost, and a Multi-Layer Perceptron (MLP) neural network to compare additive, tree-based, boosted, and deep learning approaches.

 ## Problem Framing